MSandovalPhD/C-Sharp-Projects/README.md

 # physics_based_obj_interaction.py

 This script creates a 2D physics simulation where a user can “throw” or move objects in real-time, mimicking physics and object manipulation (e.g., for Workrooms or gameplay).
 It includes basic collision detection and optimisation.

+# General Setup Instructions

+- Install Python (3.8+) and Pygame are installed (pip install pygame).
+- Save each script as .py files, run in a Python environment, and test with a keyboard/mouse.
+For VR relevance, document how these could scale to 3D/VR (e.g., in a README).
+- Add mouse or joystick inputs to mimic VR controllers (e.g., using pygame.joystick).
+- Optimise further by reducing draw calls or adding LOD concepts, reflecting your real-time optimization expertise.